lstrojny/functional-php/README.md

 ```

 ###Functional\group()
-Splits a collection into groups by the key returned by the callback
+Splits a collection into groups by the index returned by the callback

 ``array Functional\group(array|Traversable $collection, callable $callback)``